Annapurna Base Camp Trek Via Poon Hill

 Trek Grade: Moderate

 Best Travel Time: February to mid-June and September to November are the best seasons.
-December and January are Winter; we can go for the trek.
-There can be snow on the trail, and July and August are rainy times and not highly recommended.
+December and January are winter; we can go on a trek.
+There can be snow on the trail; July and August are rainy times and not highly recommended.

 Trip Snippets: The trek includes ten days, nine nights of Lodging, and three meals daily ( breakfast, lunch, and dinner).